Tiled Map Editor Integration¶

 This will create a window with your custom settings and start the game.

-- Spawn at Player object position (640, 480)
+- Spawn at Player object position (640, 480) on

-- Use default princess sprite sheet
+village(listed inspawn_at_position) - Use the princess sprite sheet

 - Be able to move with arrow keys

-- Collide with walls and NPCs
+- Collide with walls, objects, and NPCs

 - Interact with objects via SPACE key